 The localized nature of the shunt is emphasized in a cartoon of the neurite (Fig. 9.3 left).
 The equivalent circuit of the shunt (right) is similar to the equivalent circuit of the distributed leak current (Fig. 9.1 right), but here the resistance and current are understood to be concentrated in a single, circumscribed part of the cell.
-We will focus on how the

-NMODL code for this model (Listing 9.2) differs from the density mechanism presented earlier.
+We will focus on how the NMODL code for this localized shunt (Listing 9.2) differs from the leak distributed mechanism of Example 9.1.

-The NEURON block identifies this mechanism as a point process, so it will be managed in hoc using an object-oriented syntax (see Usage below).
-Making i, e, and r RANGE variables means that each instance of this point process can have separate values for these variables.
-If a variable were asserted to be GLOBAL, then its value would be shared among all instances of the mechanism.
+The POINT\PROCESS statement in the NEURON block identifies this mechanism as a point process, so it will be managed in hoc using an object oriented syntax (see Usage below).
+Declaring i, e, and r to be RANGE means that each instance of this point process can have separate values for these variables.
+If a variable is declared in a GLOBAL statement, then its value is shared among all instances of the mechanism (however, see Equation definition blocks: The DERIVATIVE block in Example 9.5: a calciumactivated, voltage-dependent current).